osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 ``{omf application name}.{measurement name}``

-Note: PI Data Historian does not support ``Boolean`` data types.
+Note: PI Data Archive does not support ``Boolean`` data types.
 To overcome this limitation, you can use enumeration sets, specifying a set of two values.
 For example:

-“type”: “string”, “enum”: [“False”, “True”].
+``“type”: “string”, “enum”: [“False”, “True”].``

 The PI point data type for enumeration sets is ``digital``.

 Message Headers
 ---------------